 Discussions were held with City staff to confirm information gained regarding conduct of the monitoring program, to better understand observations made in the field, and to verify related questions that arose as water quality data were examined.

 Reporting:

-This report was drafted, based on the above site visit, interpretation of data, and information obtained from City staff.
+This report was drafted, based on outcomes of the above steps.